svetvasilev/transmock/BizTalkTests/packages/TransMock.Adapter.1.4.0/Readme.txt

 - BizTalk Server 2016

 **** Release notes ****
+Version 1.4:
+- Introduced new message based asbtraction for communicating with the mock adapter

 Version 1.3.3:
 - Fixed issue with incorrect version of the reference to Microsoft.ServiceModel.Channels assembly for BizTalk 2016
 - Fixed issue with named pipe security when executing on machines with non-english locale